-- Floating point arithmetic.
-In Chapter 1, we discuss how real numbers are represented, manipulated and stored on a computer.
-There is an uncountable infinity of real numbers, but only a finite subset of these can be represented exactly on a machine.
-This subset is specified in the IEEE 754 standard, which is widely accepted today and employed in most programming languages, including Julia. - Solution of linear systems.
-In Chapter 2, we study the standard numerical methods for solving linear systems.
+- Numerical integration.
+In Chapter 3, we study numerical methods for computing definite integrals.
+This chapter is strongly related to the previous one, as numerical approximations of the integral of a function are often obtained by first approximating the function, say by a polynomial, and then integrating this approximation exactly. - Solution of linear systems.
+In Chapter 4, we study the standard numerical methods for solving linear systems.
 Linear systems are ubiquitous in science, often arising from the discretization of linear elliptic partial differential equations, which themselves govern a large number of physical phenomena including heat propagation, electromagnetism, gravitation and the deformation of solids. - Solution of nonlinear equations.
-In Chapter 3, we present widely used methods for solving nonlinear equations.
+In Chapter 5, we present widely used methods for solving nonlinear equations.
 Like linear equations, nonlinear equations are omnipresent in science, a prime example being the Navier-Stokes equation describing the motion of fluid flows.
-They are usually much more difficult to solve and require dedicated techniques. - Solution of eigenvalue problems.
-In Chapter 4, we present and study the standard iterative methods for calculating the eigenfunctions and eigenvalues of a matrix.
+Nonlinear equations are usually much more difficult to solve and require dedicated techniques. - Solution of eigenvalue problems.
+In Chapter 6, we present and study the standard iterative methods for calculating the eigenfunctions and eigenvalues of a matrix.
 Eigenvalue problems have a large number of applications, for instance in quantum physics and vibration analysis.
-They are also at the root of the PageRank algorithm for ranking web pages, which played a key role in the early success of Google search. - Interpolation and extrapolation of functions.
-In Chapter 5, we focus on the topics of interpolation and approximation.
-Interpolation is concerned with the construction of a function within a given set, for example that of polynomials, that takes given values when evaluated at a discrete set of points.
-The aim of approximation, on the other hand, is usually to determine, within a class of simple functions, which one is closest to a given function.
-Depending on the metric employed to measure closeness, this may or may not be a well-defined problem.
+They are also at the root of the PageRank algorithm for ranking web pages, which played a key role in the early success of Google search.